skibadawid/swipe-down-example/README.md

 # Swipe Down Extension
-- simple way to add a customizable swipe down functionality to a ViewController's view using panGesture
+- simple way to add a customizable swipe down to dismiss functionality to a ViewController, primarily its `view`) using panGesture
 - includes a demo app, with adjustable configurations

 ### RootViewController